-

 Islington Choral Society, London

-A friendly, lively, non-auditioned performing group of about 80 choral
+friendly, non-auditioned performing group of about 150 choral singers

 -